 Portable charger: Good for charging your phone, although the Jucy vans have USB ports so you can easily charge on the road.

 There’s nothing like a road trip in a campervan.
 Having the freedom to go where you like and when you want is the best.
 Plus being able to stop at anytime along the way with all the essentials in the back is an awesome way to have an adventure.
-California was made for road trips and JUCY vans were made for exploring!
+California was made for road trips and Jucy vans are made for exploring!